SamiLhll/GenomicUtils/README.md

 ### Generate_MBH_table :

 -------------------------------------------------------
-generate blastp MBH (proteins only!) - usage :
+generate blastp MBH - usage :
 -a path to the first specie proteins dataset (FASTA)
 -b path to the second specie proteins dataset (FASTA)
 -o name to give to the resulting table